audiencepipe/cloudflare-analytics-js/packages/node/README.md

 // or, if you use require:
 const { CfEvents } = require('@audiencepipe/cloudflare-analytics-node')

-// Note: You can also use HtEvents instead of CfEvents - they are the same
+// Note: You can also use CfEvents instead of CfEvents - they are the same

 // instantiation
 const cfevents = new CfEvents({ cloudflarePipelineUrl: '<MY_PIPELINE_URL>' })